mollyryanruby/sales_forecasting/README.md

 Predicting product sales with regressive and time-series modeling techniques

 ## Objective:
-Predict the number of monthly product sales using five different machine learning techniques
+Predict the number of monthly product sales using regressive and time-series modeling techniques

 ## Featured Techniques:
 * EDA